 In another embodiment, the historical work product is a collection of documents, images or other media that represent the user’s collected works in a specific topic area.
 For example, the user might be an expert in a specific topic such as eighteenth-century literature, or electrical engineering.
 The user may have written articles, curricula, videos, etc. These can be incorporated into the historical work product and summarized or tokenized as appropriate.
 In some embodiments, the amount of background work is substantial and could alternatively require that the LLM itself is retrained with this additional information.
 This historical information is incorporated into the context token stream and provided as background to the LLM prompt composer.
-In this configuration, the sensed context, biosignals and multimodal prompt are used to construct a prompt that specifically relates to the historical work product.
+In this configuration, the sensed context, biosignals and user prompt are used to construct a prompt that specifically relates to the historical work product.
 In one use case, this would cause the output text to be in the style of the background material or framed in the technical jargon of a specific technical discipline.

 Historical user works pretrain the LLM to be better respond to compositional prompts

-In another embodiment, the historical compositional data is pre-tagged with relevant semantic context tokens prior to any utterances being generated and is passsed as training input to the LLM.
+In another embodiment, the historical compositional data is pre-tagged with relevant semantic context tokens prior to any utterances being generated and is passed as training input to the LLM.
 As in the above embodiment the LLM is tuned so that it is capable of generating output that contains more user specific knowledge and tone appropriate to the target output format.
-For example a user might import their chat history which would be tagged not only with the conversation partner but also with the type of conversation, such as an informal one about sports, which could then be used to improve the models ability to generate speech in the users tone when they discuss sports with friends or family in the future.
+For example, a user might import their chat history which would be tagged not only with the conversation partner but also with the type of conversation, such as an informal one about sports, which could then be used to improve the models ability to generate speech in the users tone when they discuss sports with friends or family in the future.

-Would we capture the “assisted reality” or “responsive reality” stuff in here?
-I’m ambivalent but was advised to continue a record of use

 Background is a specific set of tasks or instructions for the user to execute a task

 In another embodiment, the historical work product is a specific set of instructions related to a task that the user needs to perform or will soon perform.
 The task can be in nearly any domain including cooking, mechanical repair, craftmaking or computer programming.
 The context subsystem estimates the appropriate state of the target of the task using available sensors.
 The biosensor information estimates the user’s body configuration as well as their level of mental workload, fatigue and frustration with the task.
-The multimodal prompt can include user instructions for pacing the task execution.
+The user prompt can include user instructions for pacing the task execution.
 The prompt composer can create a prompt that asks the LLM to generate instructions for the next step in the process and/or for the system to provide feedback on the user’s performance of the task.
 In some embodiments, this feedback can also include coaching to improve user confidence or reduce anxiety.
+The instructions or coaching feedback may be provided to the user as visual or auditory stimuli using an appropriate rendering device such as a pair of XR glasses or a headphone.

 Context estimate is the difference between observed and expected